 Despite all the pre-launch hype, as well as early access to the motoring press, the reality of the Solo 2 failed to live up the early promise.
 It was launched in London as planned and priced at £39,950, but somehow it didn’t make the impact Panther had hoped for.
 Perhaps we’d seen it all too many times before.

 In a CAR Magazine twin test against the Lotus Esprit SE to coincide with its launch, the Solo 2 was soundly beaten.
-Gavin Green said, ‘the Solo has some truly world-beating features: the ingenious swivelling headlamps, the instruments, and most importantly, the body construction, which is notably more rigid than any other sports car.
+Gavin Green said, ‘the Solo has some truly world-beating features: the ingenious swivelling headlamps, the instruments and, most importantly, the body construction, which is notably more rigid than any other sports car.
 Sadly, its styling and build quality are not as good as its rivals and its engine lacks pedigree and power.’

 He concluded, ‘The Solo loses to the Esprit because, as yet, it is nowhere near as well rounded, nothing like as complete.
 It’s brilliant in patches, mediocre in other areas, it is a car that cries out for more development.
-It needs another year, probably two before it can be a serious challenger in the £40,ooo league.
+It needs another year, probably two before it can be a serious challenger in the £40,000 league.
 The potential, the enthusiasm is there.
 But the one thing the Solo has run out of is time.
 We’ve waited long enough.’

 ‘In fact all it really had going for it was its chassis, and boy what a chassis it was.
 This was a mid-engined car with four-wheel drive, making it unique at the time and pretty bloody rare even now.
 Its body didn’t merely reduce lift, it actually produced downforce.
 Maybe there were others that managed as much, but none that I’d heard of.
 Best of all, Panther had resisted the urge to equip it with road roller tyres, so you could slide it about too.’